-WELS: The water efficiency labelling scheme began in 2006 and has a range of products for water efficiency to save water and money.
+WELS stands for Water Efficiency Labelling Scheme.
+The water efficiency labelling scheme began in Australia in 2006 and has a range of products for water efficiency to save water and money.

 A standard showerhead uses about 15 to 25 litres per minute.
 That’s at least 120L of water per average 4-8 minute shower.
 A water flow efficient model uses less than 72L, 40% less water.
 That would save you about 14,500 litres per household per year.

 A typical tap discharges 15 to 18 litres per minute.
 Fitting flow restrictors or water efficient aerators to your taps can save up to 50% of water on your kitchen, bathroom and laundry taps.